 Bechdel Theatre is a Community Interest Company born from a twitter account I created in 2015, inspired by the Bechdel Test and the work of Alison Bechdel.

-In 2018 I started performing as drag king Dan Load.
+I also perform as drag king Dan Load.
 Dan is a Kingspirational Motivation man who feels good about helping you feel good about feeling good.

 Dan's acts involve comedy, lip-syncing and audience-participation, and he is available for hire as a (dangerously enthusiastic) cabaret host.

-📺 Watch Dan Load unpacking masculinity at Bar Wotever
+📺 Watch Dan Load unpacking masculinity at The RVT.

 "You're not even, like, a Proper Lesbian"